-Challenges in opening a business are never easy, but for my shop, I think it would have to be the waiting process, the time frame of everything from how to start, where or what to do first, etc. Envisioning everything is completed as planned just doesn’t work and in reality, it takes more than that.
+Challenges in opening a business are never easy, but for my shop, I think it would have to be the waiting process, the time frame of everything from how to start, where or what to do first, and others.
+Envisioning everything is completed as planned just doesn’t work and in reality, it takes more than that.

 What is the biggest misconception about barbershops?

 The biggest misconception is that barbershops curate with just one style, especially in Macau when you hear the word barbershop immediately what pops up in the local’s minds are those old vintage barbershops that are in hidden corners run by the elders that are a rare sight in the scene these days.
 But it’s more than just cuts, buzz, and graphic hair; it’s more about how a barber’s job is to amend a guest’s hair to suit their needs and not just about what’s in trend or what the barber themself thinks works best.